apereo/cas/docs/cas-server-documentation/release_notes/RC7.md

 Note that Spring Framework `6.1` provides a first-class experience on JDK `21` and Jakarta EE 10 at runtime while retaining a JDK `17` and Jakarta EE `9` baseline.
-We also embrace the latest edition of GraalVM for JDK 17 and its upcoming JDK `21` version while retaining compatibility with GraalVM `22.3`.
+We also embrace the latest edition of Graal VM for JDK 17 and its upcoming JDK `21` version while retaining compatibility with GraalVM `22.3`.

 As stated above, it is likely that CAS `7` would switch to using JDK `21` as its baseline in the next few release candidates.